Providing answers

 • EM results are provided as supplemental reports within one to two days of initial reporting.

-• With advanced notice, expedited processing is available for clinically urgent situations (i.e., rapidly progressive glomerulonephritis or acute kidney injury).
+• With advanced notice, expedited processing is available for clinically urgent situations (e.g., rapidly progressive glomerulonephritis or acute kidney injury).
 In such instances, preliminary LM and IF results are available and called to the nephrologist on the day of sample receipt.

 • Weekend case readout when specimens arrive on Friday.